-Third-party payers have been resistant to cover gammaCore through pharmacy benefit plans, which has hindered our commercialization strategy and required changes to our existing business that could delay and negatively impact our ability to generate revenue.
+Third-party payors have been resistant to cover gammaCore through pharmacy benefit plans, which has hindered our commercialization strategy and required changes to our existing business that could delay and negatively impact our ability to generate revenue.

-In the United States our initial strategy to obtain reimbursement for gammaCore under payers' pharmacy benefit has not achieved adequate coverage and reimbursement.
-To obtain coverage and reimbursement from Medicare and any other third-party payer that will not cover gammaCore under a pharmacy benefit, we are seeking coverage and reimbursement as a medical device or item of durable medical equipment.
+In the United States, our initial strategy to obtain reimbursement for gammaCore under payors' pharmacy benefit has not achieved adequate coverage and reimbursement.
+To obtain coverage and reimbursement from Medicare and any other third-party payor that will not cover gammaCore under a pharmacy benefit, we are seeking coverage and reimbursement as a medical device or item of durable medical equipment.
 While this would provide coverage for the therapy under a patient's medical insurance, patients may be unwilling to pay out of pocket for deductibles and co-pays for the therapy.
-Any determination by commercial payers to provide coverage for gammaCore through the medical benefit pathway and not through pharmacy benefit pathway will further delay or pose more risks to our commercial plan for gammaCore therapy since additional medical device codes required and we may incur additional direct and indirect expenses in assisting patients with their co-pay or other costs emergent from the determination by payers to not cover gammaCore under the pharmacy benefit pathway.
-Coverage by commercial payers through the medical benefit pathway or other decisions by commercial payers that have the effect of making patients personally responsible for the costs of, or costs associated with, our gammaCore therapy could adversely impact our results of operations and financial condition.
+Any determination by commercial payors to provide coverage for gammaCore through the medical benefit pathway and not through pharmacy benefit pathway will further delay or pose more risks to our commercial plan for gammaCore therapy since additional medical device codes are required, and we may incur additional direct and indirect expenses in assisting patients with their co-pay or other costs emergent from the determination by payors to not cover gammaCore under the pharmacy benefit pathway.
+Coverage by commercial payors through the medical benefit pathway or other decisions by commercial payors that have the effect of making patients personally responsible for the costs of, or costs associated with, our gammaCore therapy could adversely impact our results of operations and financial condition.

 These potential changes may entail numerous risks, including increased operating expenses, requirements to comply with healthcare regulatory laws, the loss of or delay in obtaining revenue, and uncertainty in our ability to successfully implement the modifications.
-The failure to obtain recognition by third-party payers under the pharmacy benefit model has required us to modify our commercialization strategy, our distribution model, our pricing, and our operations, any of which could have a material adverse effect on the sales of gammaCore and the results of our operations and financial condition.
+The failure to obtain recognition by third-party payors under the pharmacy benefit model has required us to modify our commercialization strategy, our distribution model, our pricing, and our operations, any of which could have a material adverse effect on the sales of gammaCore and the results of our operations and financial condition.

-We must demonstrate to patients, physicians and third-party payers the medical and economic benefits of our gammaCore therapy compared to those of our competitors or other available therapies and such comparisons may not be realizable.
+We must demonstrate to patients, physicians, and third-party payors the medical and economic benefits of our gammaCore therapy compared to those of our competitors or other available therapies, and such comparisons may not be realizable.

 Physicians play a significant role in determining the course of a patient's treatment and, as a result, the type of product that will be used to treat a patient.
 As a result, our success depends, in large part, on effectively marketing our gammaCore therapy to physicians.
-We have received several 510(k) clearances from the FDA for gammaCore therapy, however, such clearances do not necessitate adoption by physicians.
-In order for our gammaCore therapy to gain widespread adoption, we must successfully demonstrate to physicians the medical and economic benefits of our gammaCore therapy compared to competitors' products, including (i) BOTOX marketed by Allergan plc, (ii) CGRP receptor agonists marketed by Amgen Inc. (with a co-marketing arrangement with Novartis International AG), Allergan plc, Eli Lilly and Company, Teva Pharmaceutical Industries Ltd., Biohaven Pharmaceuticals Inc., (iii) lasmiditan, marketed by Eli Lilly, (iv) Vycpti, an intravenous preventive treatment for migraine marketed by H. Lundbeck A/S, and (v) neuromodulation devices that have been marketed for the acute treatment and/or prevention of migraine, including the Cefaly and Nerivio devices.
-We also may face challenges because noninvasive VNS, or nVNS, is relatively new as compared to existing traditional treatments for cluster and migraine headaches.
-Furthermore, the competitive landscape for COVID-19 therapies is crowded and continues to evolve at a rapid pace.
-Various other companies, many with greater resources, are developing or commercializing treatments that potentially compete with gammaCore Sapphire CV.
-This competition could have a material adverse effect on potential acceptance, use, pricing and sales of gammaCore Sapphire CV.
+We have received several 510(k) clearances from the FDA for gammaCore therapy; however, such clearances do not necessitate adoption by physicians.
+In order for our gammaCore therapy to gain widespread adoption, we must successfully demonstrate to physicians the medical and economic benefits of our gammaCore therapy compared to competitors' products, including (i) BOTOX marketed by Allergan plc, (ii) CGRP receptor agonists marketed by Amgen Inc. (with a co-marketing arrangement with Novartis International AG), Allergan plc, Eli Lilly and Company, Teva Pharmaceutical Industries Ltd., and Pfizer Inc., (iii) lasmiditan, marketed by Eli Lilly, (iv) Vycpti, an intravenous preventive treatment for migraine marketed by H. Lundbeck A/S, and (v) neuromodulation devices that have been marketed for the acute treatment and/or prevention of migraine, including the Cefaly and Nerivio devices.
+We also may face challenges because noninvasive VNS, or nVNS, is relatively new compared to existing traditional treatments for cluster and migraine headaches.